CURRENT PRESERVATION PROJECTS

 For more information about any of our preservation and interpretation projects, please contact Larissa.

 The BHA envisions Alice G. Milne Park as a destination that engages people in the park’s history, welcomes many different public and private uses, and serves as a gathering place for locals and visitors.
-CLICK HERE for the planning study that will guide future uses and preservation treatments in the park.
+BHA completed a three-year-long planning process that resulted in a master plan for the park.
+Click here for the planning study that will guide future uses and preservation treatments.

 In May 2018, the BHA completed an interpretive plan to guide future programs, displays and virtual tours related to the history of Breckenridge from 1950s to the present.
 Click here for a copy of the interpretive plan.

 As part of the Modern Breckenridge project, the BHA has initiated an oral history program to document the stories of long-time Breckenridge locals.
-For more information on the oral history project, contact the BHA Archivist.
+Click here for more information on the oral history project and to listen to the recordings.

 Lincoln is located approximately three miles east of Breckenridge on French Gulch Road and began as a placer miners’ camp in 1860 but quickly evolved into one of the earliest mining towns on the west side of the Continental Divide.
 Although Lincoln was never formally platted or otherwise organized as a community, it remained a cohesive entity through four mining booms and busts over the course of 50 years.
 At its peak in the 1880s, it was home to approximately 250 residents.